 - Audubon Zoo

-We did go to Audubon Zoo for the evening Christmas lights which was fantastic. and many people recommend the Insectarium which we attempted to go to, but unfortunately it was on the day it was closed)
+We did go to Audubon Zoo for the evening Christmas lights which were fantastic. and many people recommend the Insectarium which we attempted to go to, but unfortunately, it was on the day it was closed)

 You have two different options with the New Orleans Sightseeing Pass.